pantheon-systems/documentation/source/content/guides/wordpress-composer/03-create-wp-site-composer-ci-auto-test.md

 anchorid: create-wp-site-composer-ci-auto-test
 ---

-This section provides steps to create a new Pantheon WordPress site that will use [Composer](https://getcomposer.org/), Continuous Integration, and Automated Testing.
+This section provides steps to create a new Pantheon WordPress site that will use [Composer](https://getcomposer.org/), Continuous Integration (CI), and Automated Testing.
 This guide will get you started, but you will need to customize and maintain the CI/testing set up for your projects.

 ## Requirements